-As further encouragement to those who perhaps haven’t entered the challenge just yet, I wanted to share with you some pictures of those who have entered the challenge already and are getting awesome results.
+As an encouragement to those who perhaps haven’t tried making yogurt or its cousin kefir yet, I wanted to share with you some pictures of those who have taken the challenge already and are getting awesome results.

 Amanda Molnar’s Perfectly Fermented Kefir